kimly888/Kanjify/README.md

 ## About the project
 <img width="1280" alt="スクリーンショット 2022-08-05 10 02 24" src="https://user-images.githubusercontent.com/90857923/182979879-f386406e-e7e5-4734-a76c-4656859b9291.png">

-Desire to know how to spell our name in kanji?
+Want to know how to spell your name in kanji?
-Kanjify is here for you to give your kanjified name.
+Kanjify is here for you to give you a kanjified name.

-You can try it out here: https://kanjify.herokuapp.com
+Try it out here: https://kanjify.herokuapp.com

 ### Built with
 * [React](https://reactjs.org/)